What happens in Cross Junction when the lease ends?

 When renters break the lease

 Sometimes circumstances arise which make a tenant to break the lease.
-When this occures, Nesbitt Realty tries to minimize the impact of this event on the landlord.
-If a renter leaves with little or no notice, this will surely cause the renter to surrender the deposit but this is never a windfall for the rental investor.
-That money is consumed by paying for vacancy and the cost of acquiring a new tenant .
+If this happens, Nesbitt Realty tries to minimize the impact of this event on the rental investor.
+If a renter leaves with little or no notice, this will surely cause the renter to lose the deposit but this is never a windfall for the owner.
+That money is consumed by paying for vacancy and the cost of acquiring a new renter .

 We will have the carpet professional cleaned upon renter move-out and the actual cost of carpeting will be deducted from the tenant 's security deposit, per your lease.

 We recommend that the rental investor replace the carpet every 5 to 7 years.
-We recommend that the property owner paint every 5 to 7 years.
+We recommend that the landlord paint every 5 to 7 years.

-a good reference for rental investors in Cross Junction
+a free archive for rental investors in Cross Junction

-- Before you rent out your rental property in Cross Junction
+- Before you move a tenant into your property in Cross Junction

 - Collections and evictions